RyanFurt12/StudioGhibliAngular/README.md

 ## Packages

-Run `npm serve` for install all the dependences of the project.
+Run `npm install` for install all the dependences of the project.

 ## Development server